Principal and Professor, Liberal Arts College

-Jarrett A. Carty teaches in both the first and second year Western Civilization courses and the History of Science courses.
-His specialty is the early modern period in political thought, concentrating on Martin Luther, the Reformation, the Renaissance, and the late middle ages.
+Jarrett A. Carty teaches in both the first and second year Political and Philosophical Foundations courses and the History of Science courses.
+His specialty is the early modern period in political thought, concentrating on Martin Luther, the Reformation, the Renaissance, and the late middle ages, and early-modern science.

 Jarrett also has a wide range of academic interests, including ancient Greek philosophy, the Enlightenment, the American Founding, and the history of astronomy.

-Jarrett and his wife, Nikki, have two daughters, Hannah and Olivia.
-Jarrett is also an ordained deacon in the Anglican Diocese of Ottawa, and a part-time chaplain to St. Luke's Table, a meal and service ministry to Ottawa's urban poor.
+Jarrett and his wife have two daughters.
+He is also an ordained deacon in the Anglican Diocese of Ottawa, and is a chaplain to several day shelters that serve Ottawa's urban poor.
 In his spare time he likes to run, play hockey, wilderness camp, fly-fish, and listen to jazz and blues.

 BA, MA (Carleton University)